Location: McDowell County (Marion/Lake James)

 - 4 miles (I-40)

 - 10 miles (Marion)

-But lets talk about things other than wine.
-This property can easily be adapted to other uses such as a single family residence and farm or cabins added to create a family compound.
+So lets talk about things other than wine.
+As mentioned this property can easily be adapted to other uses such as a single family residence and farm or cabins added to create a family compound.
+Vacation rentals would be a great concept with guests being able to “stay on the farm” overlooking the pond and fields.
+One area above the fields encompasses a higher elevated knoll that is nearly flat and with some tree removal will provide views toward Table Rock and Hawksbill Mountains.
 The area is unzoned and there are no private restrictions on the use of the property.
 It could be made into a very nice equestrian facility, speaking of which, the Tryon International Equestrian Center is located just 45 minutes south.
 With the year round creek, there is ample water for watering livestock or irrigation of crops.
-Another use might be that of a prepper compound as the property is very private and provides what any prepper might seek in terms of resources and security.
+Another use might be that of a prepper compound as the property is very private and provides what any prepper might seek in terms of resources (free flowing surface water, pond, arable land, fields for livestock, housing, storage facilities and clear lines of sight.
 Finally, a very possible use might be that of an event venue.
 The infrastructure is already in place and with some capital investment, the large barn could be made into an outstanding event space.
 You’ll be hard pressed to find a more suitable location for an outdoor wedding.